 Childrens Activities and Extra Tuition — All of our activities follow the Early Years Foundation Stage curriculum.

-As part of our childcare in South Croydon, Abbey Wood Grange boasts large, colourful rooms with a wide variety of choice for children to do, from sensory experiences to messy play.
+Abbey Wood Grange pre-school childcare South Croydon boasts large, colourful rooms with a wide variety of choice.
+From sensory experiences to messy play.

 Extracurricular activities include Music and Dance, Football Training, French Lessons, and Gymnastics.